How does SMS Chat work?

 1. Go to Google Analytics

-Once you have your Google tracking ID number, go back to the SMS Chat section of your Text Request account.
+Once you have your Google tracking or measurement ID number, go back to the SMS Chat section of your Text Request account.
 Then follow these steps:

 1. Scroll down to the Analytics section